 - Threaten to send police or other agencies to arrest people for not paying the tax bill.

-- Won’t ask for social security number or personal information
+- Ask for your social security number or personal information

 If you have any questions you may contact:

-To learn more about IRS scams from around the nation, click on the links below.
-Each of these links will open a new window on your browser:
+To learn more about IRS scams from around the nation, follow the links below.